dtsn/jungleskipper/_drafts/disneyland-paris.markdown

 Disney parks always do parades very well and Disneyland Paris is no exception.
 There is currently only a single parade, which takes place in the evening - please check the times guide for exact times.

-*Top Tip: There are two pieces of paper to make sure you pick up as you enter the park.
+<div class="top-tip">Top Tip: There are two pieces of paper to make sure you pick up as you enter the park.
 The park map and the park times guide.
-They are available in most languages underneath the train station.*
+They are available in most languages underneath the train station.</div>

 Disney Stars on Parade is designed specifically for the 25th Anniversary.
 The parade is roughly 15 minutes long with spectacular floats and a fire breathing Maleficent dragon.